 Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 liver's ability to eliminate excess copper from the body.
-As a result, copper builds up and damages
+As a result, copper builds up and

 vital organs, such as the liver and brain.
-While Wilson's disease is rare, it is more prevalent in
+While Wilson's disease is rare, it is more prevalent

 certain regions, including India.